amc19008/Prelim_SnakesAndSpiderVGViromes/README.md

 .

-    conda install -c conda-forge -c bioconda bbmap used to also install fastp, megahit, and spades, by subbing out "bbmap" part
+    conda install -c conda-forge -c bioconda bbmap used to also install fastp, megahit, sra-tools, and spades, by subbing out "bbmap" part

 ### Next you need to create the list and metadata files to inform our bash script:
 sralist="snsSRAs.csv" #File with SRA #s on their own.
 Should look like: